JcaPetri/Apolo-Articles-MySql/README.md

 		   			This microservices has the information about:
 						The persons and all information about.
 	  					The traders and the relations with the persons.
+						The relationship between Business and theirs customers or suppliers, are throw the traders.
+Are not direct with the real person.
+	  					The reason is that the Customer can change the cuit, the business name, or want to charge the bill to another cuit.
+But the Customer is the same.
+						If the trader has only one persons relation, the software automaticaly make the selection.
+	  					If the trade has two or more persons relations, the user must to select to wich person want to charge the invoice.
 	  				The microservices structure are defined by:
 			  			Java project called ApoloUsersMicroSs, this a restfull webservice java project.
 			  			MySql database called UsersDB, this contain the permanent information of all the Users.